-Teaching assistants will support pupils on a 1:1 basis when a pupil has needs requiring and EHCP where this is stated.
+Teaching assistants will support pupils on a 1:1 basis when a pupil has needs requiring and EHCP.

 Teaching assistants will support pupils in small groups when appropriate in class and in withdrawal groups, currently only within s class grouping within a bubble.